DanielPortillo26/Exam_PRO1001/README.md

     - DevTools
     - Lighthouse: A tool built into Chrome Developer Tools for assessing the performance, accessibility, and best practices of your web application.

-## Credits
+## 🥇 Credits

 - Project brief and design: Provided by course/assignment
 - OpenAI API: https://platform.openai.com
-- Leaflet for allowing free open source access to pinpoint maps
+- Leaflet: https://leafletjs.com for allowing free open source access to their library
 - Font: Frank Ruhl Libre, Arimo (via Google Fonts)